Iamforest/minecraft-server/README.md

 3. Network limitations
 - The network I am on is not the most consistaint or well constructed.
 It uses a hybrid modem/router, and while the speeds are fine, for the most part, the consistantcy of the network while playing games is quite obvious.
   Unfortunetly I am not in charge of how the network is setup.
 If I was, maybe I would not have this point.
+4. Cloud Skills
+- This one is pretty simple.
+I want to improve my cloud skills and the only way to do that is to actually use it.